kieler/elkjs/README.md

 It is possible to only use the suffix of a layout option:
 `algorithm` instead of `org.eclipse.elk.layered`.
 However, if the suffix is not unique the layout option may be ignored.
-To be save, you should always start the layout options with the `elk.` part.
+To be safe, you should always start the layout options with the `elk.` part.
 A list of all options and further details of their exact effects is available in [ELK's documentation](http://www.eclipse.org/elk/reference.html).